Parsippany Rescue and Recovery

 “When you see us out on the highway, that’s not just for a fender-bender,” says Charlie Bedi.

-The unit actually was started in 1960 as a dive unit tasked with performing water rescues and recoveries on the many area lakes and reservoirs.
+The unit actually was started as a dive unit tasked with performing water rescues and recoveries on the many area lakes and reservoirs.
 The original vehicles were housed in a gas station on Littleton Road, and most of the original members were police officers.
 With a modest set of equipment and limited personnel, the unit did what they could to assist members of the community in emergencies.

 In 1965, the unit received an ambulance, and began to outfit it with proper tools and equipment to handle a wider variety of situations.
 The unit was often called upon for diving in nearby towns, and also participated in police dive operations and evidence recovery.